sort() function

 columns

-List of columns by which to sort.
+List of columns to sort by.
+Default is ["_value"].

 Sort precedence is determined by list order (left to right).